shikokuchuo/mirai/README.md

 the high performance computing requirements of `crew` and `targets`.

-[Joe Cheng](https://github.com/jcheng5/), for optimising the `promises` method to make `mirai` work seamlessly within Shiny, prototyping non-polling promises and guidance on implementing error stack traces.
+[Joe Cheng](https://github.com/jcheng5/), for optimising the `promises` method to make `mirai` work seamlessly within Shiny, and prototyping non-polling promises, which is implemented across `nanonext` and `mirai`.

 [Luke Tierney](https://github.com/ltierney/), R Core, for discussion on R’s implementation of L’Ecuyer-CMRG streams, used to ensure statistical